Membership Renewal Marketing: Five Things to Know and Do

 5) Strategic Peer-to-Peer Follow-up

-Once your renewal deadline arrives, you will likely still have a long list of non-renewed members.
+Once your membership renewal deadline arrives, you will likely still have a long list of non-renewed members.
 This is a great time to use volunteers to reach out via phone and/or email.
 Give your volunteers talking points, a voicemail script and an email message to make it easy and consistent.
 Be sure to get buy-in on the number of members volunteers are able to reach out to.
 If you have more non-renewed members than volunteers to call them, get strategic about your list and identify who is most likely to renew with additional follow-up.